Jhelum-Ch/DataScience_IFT6758/pages/lectures.md

 ---
 title: Lectures
-description: This page contains slides of the lectures.
+description: This page contains presentation slides of the lectures.
 layout: default
 ---
 ### Downloadable _Read only_ Powerpoint presentations